rnsdomains/RNS-SDK-android/README.md

  RnsResolver resolver = new RnsResolver("http://your.node.org", "RSK_ADDRES_TO_YOUR_RESOLVER");
 ```

 Then you can start using your resolver in the [AsyncTask](https://developer.android.com/reference/android/os/AsyncTask) defined in the android API.
+As you can see in this example [RNS Android Sample App](https://github.com/rnsdomains/rns-android-sampleapp).